sous-chefs/grafana/DEVELOPING.md

 If the name of the resource with the `'grafana_config_` prefix removed does not match the name of the configuration section or a nested configuration section is in use such as `section.subsection` then the automatic configuration path can be overridden by the addition of the `:resource_config_path_override` method.

-Due to needing to override the path in both the action class and the outer resource class this method must be added to both sections of the resource declaration.

 After the last resource property declaration, add the following code with the array contents set to the config Hash path set as you would pass to [Hash#dig](https://ruby-doc.org/core-3.0.2/Hash.html#method-i-dig) to create the required configuration path.
 Multiple nested Hashes are supported.

 ```ruby